Query Processing on Tensor Computation Runtimes: Tensor Query Processor ( )

 \subsubsection{Planning Layer}

 In this layer, \system transforms the optimized IR graph into an operator plan composed of PyTorch tensor programs implementing each operator in the IR graph.
-When \system is initialized, the set of supported operator implementations is loaded into a dictionary where the aliases of the corresponding IR operators are the keys.
-In Section~\ref{sec:algorithms}, we describe some operator implementations in detail.
+In \cref{sec:algorithms}, we describe some operator implementations in detail.
 The implementation of the Planning Layer is straightforward.
-For each operator in the IR graph, \system fetches the corresponding implementation containing the tensor program from the dictionary, which is then instantiated with the IR operator's reference to the frontend physical operator instance.
+For each operator in the IR graph, \system fetches the corresponding implementation containing the tensor program from a dictionary, which is then instantiated with the IR operator's reference to the frontend physical operator instance.

-In addition to the operator plan, the planner generates a \emph{feeder} program that contains the logic for transforming the input data to the query into its tensor representation (recall Section~\ref{sec:datamod}).
-The feeder is generated based on the query (for pushing projections into data conversion), and the data input format (currently in NumPy arrays, Pandas dataframes~\cite{pandas}, or Apache Arrow formats~\cite{arrow}).
-Both the feeder and the operator plan are then passed to the next layer.